Treason Act 1842

-The Treason Act 1842 (5 & 6 Vict. c.51) is an Act of the Parliament of the United Kingdom of Great Britain and Ireland.
+The Treason Act 1842 (5 & 6 Vict. c.
+51) is an Act of the Parliament of the United Kingdom of Great Britain and Ireland.
 It was passed early in the reign of Queen Victoria.
-The last person to be convicted under the Act was Jaswant Singh Chail, on 3 February 2023, to be sentenced on 31 March 2023.
-He was the first person in more than 40 years to be convicted.
+The most recent person to be convicted under the Act was Jaswant Singh Chail, on 3 February 2023, and he was sentenced to nine years in prison on 5 October 2023.
+He was the first person in more than 40 years to be convicted under the act.

 Background

 On 29 May 1842, Victoria was riding in a carriage along The Mall, London, when John Francis, described by Victoria's husband Prince Albert as a "little, swarthy, ill-looking rascal ... of the age of twenty-six to thirty, with a shabby hat and of dirty appearance", aimed a pistol at her but did not fire.
 The following day, Victoria drove the same route, though faster and with a greater escort, in a deliberate attempt to provoke Francis to take a second aim and catch him in the act.
 As expected, Francis shot at her, but he was seized by plain clothes policemen, tried, and convicted of high treason.
 Francis's death sentence was commuted to transportation for life on 1 July.
 Two days later, in a similar attack, John William Bean fired a pistol at the Queen, but it was loaded only with paper and tobacco.

 Edward Oxford, who had shot at Victoria in 1840, felt that the attempts were encouraged by his acquittal on the grounds of insanity two years before.
 Bean's assault, though physically harmless, was still punishable by death.
 Feeling that such a penalty was too harsh, Albert encouraged Parliament to pass a law recognising lesser crimes against the monarch, such as intent to alarm.
 Bean was sentenced to 18 months in gaol.